HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 system is Napari using?

-To look into this, let's hover over pixels in our mitosis image and examine the coordinates that appear to the left of the pixel value:
+To look into this, let's hover over pixels in our mitosis image and examine the coordinates that appear to the left of the pixel value.
+If you closed the mitosis image, then open it again by removing all layers and selecting:
+`File > Open Sample > napari builtins > Human Mitosis`:

 ![](fig/coordinates.png){alt="A screenshot of Napari - with the mouse cursor hovering over a pixel and highlighting the corresponding coordinates"}